KEDGERS/Draft/AIOps_Planning_Questionnaire.md

 ### Footnote

    There are many natural ways to approach a large AIOps project in phases.
-The more agile you could be in your approach, the more likely it's going to be successfully adopted and achieve the outcome you are shooting for. **Thing big, start small, learn and iterate...**
+The more agile you could be in your approach, the more likely it's going to be successfully adopted and achieve the outcome you are shooting for. **Thing big, start small (and simple), learn and iterate...**